crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 subtitle: "Even if there are no explicit legal requirements, is the argumentation by platforms to leave content from political actors available even if it violates their terms of service plausible seen from your legal point of view? "
 :---------------------------------------------------------:

+## Austria

+There are, until now, no cases that we are aware of in which political actors’ expression and platforms’ terms clashed in this way in Austria that led to non-deletion.
+As well, we have not observed official communication from social media platforms that would provide an argumentation on country-specific cases in this regard.

 ## Belgium

 **ECtHR case-law**